 EXERSCI 100G Exercise and Fitness: Myths and Reality

-This course introduces the principles of physical exercise, focusing on how the body moves and responds to exercise, how performance can be measured, and how fitness can be developed and maintained to optimise health.
-Particular emphasis is placed on debunking common myths about exercise, and offering evidence-based advice on the benefits of appropriate physical activity.
+An introduction to the principles of physical exercise, with a focus on understanding how the body moves and responds to exercise, how performance can be measured, and how fitness can be developed and maintained to optimise health.
+Particular emphasis will be placed on the debunking of common myths about exercise, and offering evidence-based advice on the benefits of appropriate physical activity.

 Restriction: BIOSCI 107, EXERSCI 101, 105, SPORTSCI 100G, 101, 105, MEDSCI 142

 - Identify the impact of different modes of exercise and physical activity on health and wellbeing.

 - Describe physiological responses to exercise and physical activity over the lifespan.

 - Describe gender-based differences in human physiology and exercise performance.